culturing/poems/Poems/2026-02-07/05 The Habit of Loving.md

 train us with monsters that are yet to come.
-We can study well enough to master ourselves, the hardest victory, as Aristotle says, but the true test is the real world, where the training is put to use and the trainee survives or fails.
+We can study well enough to master ourselves, the hardest victory, as Aristotle says, but the true test is in the real world, where the training is put to use and the trainee survives or fails.